Pooja7895/Bank-Customer-Churn-Prediction-Using-Random-Forest-A-Data-Driven-Retention-Strategy/README.md

 The goal of this project is to:

-Predict whether a customer is likely to leave the bank.
+*Predict whether a customer is likely to leave the bank.

-Identify key factors influencing customer churn.
+*Identify key factors influencing customer churn.

-Analyze customer demographic, financial, and account-related information.
+*Analyze customer demographic, financial, and account-related information.

-Compare different machine learning classification models.
+*Compare different machine learning classification models.

-Improve Random Forest performance through hyperparameter tuning.
+*Improve Random Forest performance through hyperparameter tuning.

-Support banks in developing targeted customer retention strategies.
+*Support banks in developing targeted customer retention strategies.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-📊 Dataset Description
+📊 **Dataset Description**

 The dataset used for this project is the Bank Customer Churn Modelling Dataset.

 It contains customer information from a bank and is used to predict whether a customer will leave the bank.

-Dataset Overview
+**Dataset Overview**

-Each row represents one bank customer.
+*Each row represents one bank customer.

-Each column represents demographic, financial, or banking-related information.
+*Each column represents demographic, financial, or banking-related information.

-The dataset contains both numerical and categorical features.
+*The dataset contains both numerical and categorical features.

-The target variable is Exited.
+*The target variable is Exited.

-This is a binary classification problem.
+*This is a binary classification problem.

-Dataset Details

-Property	Description
+**Dataset Details**

-Dataset Name	Bank Customer Churn Modelling Dataset
+*Dataset Name	Bank Customer Churn Modelling Dataset

-File Name	Churn_Modelling.csv
+*File Name	Churn_Modelling.csv

-Number of Records	10,000
+* Number of Records	10,000

-Number of Columns	14
+* Number of Columns	14

-Target Variable	Exited
+* Target Variable	Exited

-Problem Type	Binary Classification
+* Problem Type	Binary Classification

-Business Domain	Banking and Customer Retention
+* Business Domain	Banking and Customer Retention

-Target Variable
+**Target Variable**

-Exited = 1 → Customer has exited the bank.
+* Exited = 1 → Customer has exited the bank.

-Exited = 0 → Customer has remained with the bank.
+* Exited = 0 → Customer has remained with the bank.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 🛠️ Technologies & Tools Used

-Programming Language: Python
+* Programming Language: Python
-Libraries:
+* Libraries:

-pandas, numpy – data processing
+- pandas, numpy – data processing

-matplotlib, seaborn, plotly – data visualization
+- matplotlib, seaborn, plotly – data visualization

-scikit-learn – model building and evaluation
+- scikit-learn – model building and evaluation

-joblib – model and scaler serialization
+- joblib – model and scaler serialization

-Development Environment: Jupyter Notebook
+* Development Environment: Jupyter Notebook

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 🔄 Project Workflow

-Data Loading and Exploration

-Import the dataset.

-Understand dataset shape and data types.

-Check for missing values.

-Inspect numerical and categorical columns.

-Exploratory Data Analysis

-Numerical feature distribution.

-Categorical feature analysis.

-Correlation analysis.

-Customer churn distribution.

-Churn analysis by geography.

-Churn analysis by age.

-Churn analysis by credit score.

-Data Preprocessing

-Remove unnecessary identifier columns.

-Separate independent and dependent variables.

-Encode categorical features.

-Check missing values after encoding.

-Train-Test Split

-Split the dataset into training and testing data.

-Use stratified sampling to maintain class distribution.

-Feature Scaling

-Apply StandardScaler for the Logistic Regression model.

-Model Building

-Logistic Regression.

-Model Evaluation
-Accuracy.

-Precision.

-Recall.

-F1-Score.

-Classification Report.

-Confusion Matrix.

-Identify important features contributing to customer churn prediction.

-Hyperparameter Tuning

-Use GridSearchCV to improve Random Forest performance.

-Final Model Selection

-Model Saving and Prediction

-Save the trained model and scaler using Joblib.

-Predict churn probability for a new customer.
+**1.** Data Loading and Exploration

+**2.** Import the dataset.

+**3.** Understand dataset shape and data types.

+**4.** Check for missing values.

+**5.** Inspect numerical and categorical columns.

+**6.** Exploratory Data Analysis

+ - Numerical feature distribution.

+ - Categorical feature analysis.

+ - Correlation analysis.

+ - Customer churn distribution.

+- Churn analysis by geography.

+- Churn analysis by age.

+- Churn analysis by credit score.

+**7.** Data Preprocessing

+**8** Remove unnecessary identifier columns.

+**9.** Separate independent and dependent variables.

+**10** Encode categorical features.

+**11** Check missing values after encoding.

+**12** Train-Test Split

+**13** Split the dataset into training and testing data.

+**14** Use stratified sampling to maintain class distribution.

+**15** Feature Scaling

+**16** Model Building

+- Logistic Regression.

+- Model Evaluation
+- Accuracy.

+- Precision.

+- Recall.

+- F1-Score.

+- Classification Report.

+- Confusion Matrix.

+**17** Hyperparameter Tuning

+*18** Use GridSearchCV to improve Random Forest performance.

+**19** Model Saving and Prediction

+**20** Save the trained model and scaler using Joblib.

+**21** Predict churn probability for a new customer.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 🤖 Why Random Forest?

-Random Forest was selected as the primary model because it:
+* Random Forest was selected as the primary model because it:

-Handles non-linear relationships effectively.
+* Handles non-linear relationships effectively.

-Works well with different numerical and categorical features after preprocessing.
+* Works well with different numerical and categorical features after preprocessing.

-Combines multiple decision trees to improve prediction performance.
+* Combines multiple decision trees to improve prediction performance.

-Reduces overfitting through ensemble learning.
+* Reduces overfitting through ensemble learning.

-Provides feature importance insights.
+* Provides feature importance insights.

-Performs well for classification problems involving customer behaviour.
+* Performs well for classification problems involving customer behaviour.